harikesh59/grid-card/README.md

 the name of something declared in an outer circle must not be mentioned by the code in the an inner circle.
 That includes, functions, classes. variables, or any other named software entity.

-Sqlite Database is used for caching stock prices in this project.
 ![](https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg)